 - Use the spirit level to make sure the tiles are even.
 There will be some areas where the space between the tiles is uneven.

 - Mix some more grouting, but make it a thinner consistency this time.

 - Spread the grout over the tiles again, paying attention to any uneven areas.

 - Clean the tiles as you did above and leave it to dry again for 24 hours.

 8. Seal the Tiles

-- Mix the sealer per instructions on the packet.
+- Mix the grout sealer as per instructions on the bottle.
 Mine was five parts water to one part sealer.